Al-Shabab launches attacks against US airbase, EU convoy in Somalia

-The militants initially raided a base operated by US forces in the Somali town of Baledogle on Monday, witnesses and security sources said, Presstv Reported.
+The terrorists initially raided a base operated by US forces in the Somali town of Baledogle on Monday, witnesses and security sources said, according to Press TV.

 “Two heavy explosions occurred, the first one bigger than the other.
 There was also a heavy exchange of gunfire after the blasts, but we don’t know about the details,” witness Mohamed Adan told AFP.